 - Our local offices hold classes and seminars across the U.S.

-- Articles on investing into real estate with your IRA funds are also archived on the IRA INNOVATIONS Learning Center area of our site.
+- Articles on investing in real estate with your IRA funds and recorded webinars are archived in the IRA Innovations Learning Center.

 8. I would like to use the funds that I have in a former employer’s 401(k) plan.
 Can do I do this—and if so, how?

-Yes, you may roll these funds into a traditional IRA or a qualified plan (if you are eligible to have a qualified plan) that permits complete self-direction, such as an IRA INNOVATIONS self-directed IRA.
+Yes, you may roll these funds into a traditional IRA or a qualified plan (if you are eligible to have a qualified plan) that permits complete self-direction, such as an IRA Innovations self-directed IRA.
 Contact your former employer’s plan administrator or benefits department to determine what, if any, special procedures may be required.
-Use IRA INNOVATIONS’s funding form to carry out the rollover from your employer’s plan, as well as any other special forms required.

 9. Is there any liability to my retirement plan when it holds real estate?

 You always face liability whether your plan is an IRA or qualified plan, such as a 401(k) plan.
 If, for example, your plan owns real estate and a person is injured on that property, the plan or IRA would have the same liability issues that you would have to deal with, if the property was owned personally.

 You can protect your real estate IRA investment by doing the same things to protect it and your property, such as purchasing insurance, or by having your IRA create a limited liability company that purchases a 100% of the investment properly.
 Limiting liability for assets in your IRA or plan should be discussed with competent professionals, such as attorneys.

 10. Can you finance a property that’s held in your IRA?